-Starting a new project, a new initiative, or new journey to a new product solution causes a variety of questions to arise when trying to find a Manufacturing Execution System (MES) that will provide you with the results you’re looking for.
+Starting a new project, a new initiative, or new journey to a new product solution causes a variety of questions to arise when trying to find Manufacturing Execution System (MES) software that will provide you with the results you’re looking for.
 And for an implementation as large as an MES, asking the right questions and doing your homework can make or break the success of your implementation.
 There can be many aspects and variables on your journey to finding an MES solution, but from my experience, these are the top five items you must have in place before you begin.

 1. Know the problem you are trying to solve.

 While there are many small things in which you see opportunity or are directed to change, you should be able to roll up the issue into a single statement.
 When you clearly understand the problem you are trying to solve, then you have a clear measuring stick for improvement.
 Some examples could be; increase efficiency on the shop floor by 25%; reduce paperwork/paper on the shop floor by 90%; reduce errors occurring in production by 50%; reduce process-planning time by 25%.

 Note the percentage behind most of the problem statements – your statement should be almost a goal, a SMART goal – Specific, Measureable, Achievable, Realistic, and Targeted.